sb2nov/mac-setup/iTerm/zsh.md

 # zsh

+The Z shell (also known as `zsh`) is a Unix shell that is built on top of `bash` and that, since macOS 10.15 Catalina, is the **default** shell for macOS.
+Since it has many with additional features, _if you have a version of macOS older than Catalina_,
-The Z shell (also known as `zsh`) is a Unix shell that is built on top of `bash` (the default shell for macOS) with additional features.
-It's recommended to use `zsh` over `bash`.
-It's also highly recommended to install a framework with `zsh` as it makes dealing with configuration, plugins and themes a lot nicer.
+it's recommended to use `zsh` over `bash`.
+In this case it's also highly recommended to install a framework with `zsh` as it makes dealing with configuration, plugins and themes a lot nicer.

 We've also included an `env.sh` file where we store our aliases, exports, path